ln2r/jinsoyun-api/README.md

   #api settings
   api_port = YOUR_API_CONNECTION_PORT
   ```
-* Make a MongoDB database with the name you specified and then make these collections [(check `mongoexport` for template)](https://github.com/ln2r/jinsoyun/tree/dev/mongoexport)
+* Make a MongoDB database with the name you specified and then make these collections [(check `mongoexport` for template outdated)](https://github.com/ln2r/jinsoyun/tree/dev/mongoexport)
   * `challenges` challenges data
   * `dungeons` dungeon data
   * `events` event info and details

 * Open Node.js command prompt and navigate to your root directory.
 * Do `npm update` to get app depencies.
-* Do `nodemon index.js` to run the api.
+* Do `node index.js` to run the api.

 ## Acknowledgments & Credits
 * **Rizky Sedyanto** - *Initial work* - [ln2r](https://ln2r.web.id/); Discord: ln2r#1691